Staying safe and independent in your home

 Assistive technology are improving and being developed every day to meet the needs of older persons and individuals with disabilities.
 There are many companies selling these products, making it overwhelming and difficult to narrow the search to the device that meets your needs.

-A helpful website to explore assistive technology or, contact empowerline, and our trained counselors will provide you with a variety of resources for assistive technology, which will enable you to explore the technology that will improve your independence and safety.
+You can visit this helpful website to explore assistive technology.
+Or contact empowerline, and our trained counselors will provide you with a variety of resources for assistive technology, which will enable you to explore the technology that will improve your independence and safety.

 Most popular content